-21 CFR 820.100 (6-7) mandates that manufacturer’s establish procedures for “ensuring that information related to quality problems or nonconforming product is disseminated to those directly responsible for assuring the quality of such product or the prevention of such problems, and submitting relevant information on identified quality problems, as well as corrective and preventive actions, for management review.”
-3 In support of these requirements, an effective CAPA software solution should be able to generate reports based on validated templates and forward those reports to the appropriate recipients.
+Subsections 6 and 7 of 21 CFR 820.100 call for manufacturers to establish procedures for “ensuring that information related to quality problems or nonconforming product is disseminated to those directly responsible for assuring the quality of such product or the prevention of such problems, and submitting relevant information on identified quality problems, as well as corrective and preventive actions, for management review.”
+(2) An effective CAPA software solution should enable manufacturers to meet these requirements by providing functionality that allows them to generate reports based on validated CAPA document templates as well as the capability to forward those reports to the appropriate recipients.